kylesuss/nodesigner/README.md

 ![Nodesigner](http://i.imgur.com/xb2SsyP.png)

-A bash script to send to designers so that they can get started quickly with some modern front-end build techniques.
+A bash script to send to designers so that they can get started quickly with modern front-end build techniques.

 The script downloads the following: